 What Is Coffee Oil?

-Whether you call it caffeol, coffee bean oil, coffee essential oil, or coffee seed oil, coffee oil is just what it sounds like — oil that c .
+Whether you call it caffeol, coffee bean oil, coffee essential oil, or coffee seed oil, coffee oil is just what it sounds like — oil that comes from coffee beans.
 While there are many species of coffee beans, the most common is Coffea arabica (the botanical name for Arabica coffee).

 You can buy premade coffee oil in little glass vials much like you would other essential oils, or you can go the DIY route.
 To make coffee oil, there are two basic processes: heat infusion and cold infusion.